assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

 ???
 * Talk about how many organizations organize Vault secrets by line of business and department.
 * Explain the policy including the glob character and that it can only be used at the end of a path.

+You can use HEREDOC format to pass in the policy directly without saving it to a file first, but generally in production, what i'd recommend is keeping all these policies in version control because you're going to want to ultimately be able to recreate and preferably version them as they change over time.

+and i've seen where people have used pipelines in order to push all these policies from a git repository into vault so that they know exactly who made changes and when they made them in git in addition to the fact that you'll see this in the vault audit logs as well.

+similarly there's a terraform provider for configuring vault that is becoming an inceasingly popular way to do this as well, because then you have the configuration captured as code.

 ---
 name: vault-policy-commands